karlcode/WTWInterviewProject/README.md

 # WTWInterviewProject

+To run, clone repository and open index.html in browser of choice.

 Attempt at writing client-side .csv parser for claims triangles in Javascript.

 I did my best to not use any external libraries and try to construct an implementation from the language tools itself.
 This came at the cost of code legibility & clarity as I was unsure of how to derive the solution via best practices.